soundpress/RulesOfNYC/docs/c20/index.rst

    (2) Cost Adjustments for the Lease of Hybrid Electric Taxicabs.

-      (i) The Standard Lease Cap for Hybrid Electric Taxicabs and Diesel-Fueled Taxicabs that are hacked-up under 35 RCNY §§ 67-05 or 67-05.1C of these Rules and that meet the requirements of Section 19-533 of the Administrative Code are raised by $3 per shift ($21 per week), so that the lease amount for one shift must not now exceed:
+      (i) The Standard Lease Cap for Hybrid Electric Taxicabs and Diesel-Fueled Taxicabs that are hacked-up under 35 RCNY §§ 67-05 or 67-05.1C and that meet the requirements of Section 19-533 of the Administrative Code are raised by $3 per shift ($21 per week), so that the lease amount for one shift must not now exceed:

          A. $108, for all 12-hour day shifts